Roboduck: Powers and abilities

-As a first generation battle robot, Roboduck possesses an advanced, plasma based, weapons system for use in ranged combat.
+As a first generation battle robot, Roboduck possesses an advanced, plasma--based, weapon system for use in ranged combat.
 His arms transform into plasma cannons from which he can fire bolts of plasma.
 He can also burp a more powerful fire blast from his mouth, but he has trouble controlling it.
 If he is squeezed hard while firing his fire burp, the power of the attack is increased by a drastic margin.
 Roboduck is also capable of flight, enabled by thrusters in his feet and elbows.

-After he was infected by Deadalus' nanobots, Roboduck lost the ability to gain and process information like a robot.
+After being infected by Deadalus' nanobots, Roboduck lost the ability to gain and process information like a robot.
 However, the nanobots gave Roboduck the ability to learn and think like a human.
 This allows him to think more analytically, feel more emotion, and improvise more effectively than most other robots on New-Gen. It also allows him to disobey orders and seek attention through fooling around.